Myjofe/Cell-Phone-Detector-Robot-In-Examination-Hall/README.md

 10. Click the play button to simulate the project.

-## **ACTUAL IMPLEMENTATION**
+## **Actual Implimentation**
-For actual implementation, what you need to to set / wire the components as shown in schematic diagram, then uplad the codes to the arduino.
+For actual implementation, what you need to to set / wire the components as shown in schematic diagram, then upload the codes to the arduino.
-The designing of your robot it depends on you, you can change the parameters as you can in order to archieve your gaol.
-The schematic diagram is shown below.
+The designing and appearence of your robot will depend on you, you can change the parameters as you wish in order to archieve your gaol.
+The schematic diagram of whole system is shown below.

   ![image](https://user-images.githubusercontent.com/65401201/177836704-58009465-ce7b-4154-9a26-bde97633b594.png)